 In the late 1970s, reaching back to her great-great-geat-grandmother, Susie Shannon, who had sewn quilts as a slave, Ringgold returned to the family tradition of making quilts.
 She collaborated with her designer mother on her first quilt, “Echoes of Harlem.
 “She was also inspired by Tibetan “thangkas” and combined painted canvas, fabric piecework, and handwritten text in her own narrative tableaux to reclaim African American life and history.
 Her “Slave Rape” quilt series in the early 1970s shows black women’s experiences of subjection during and after slavery.
 She depicted black women with weapons read to defend themselves against men.
 Her 1990 quilt, “Tar Beach,” shows apartment dwellers up on a Harlem rooftop, escaping the heat of summer.
 Children rest on a blanket while adults play cards.
 In the background is the New York skyline and the George Washington Bridge.
 The scene is surrounded by a colorful floral border, creating the sense of a garden.

 Ringgold is Professor Emerita at U.C.
 San Diego where she taught from 1987 to 2002.
-Her work is in the permanent collections of the Metropolitan Museum of Art, MoMA, Guggenheim, Baltimore Museum of Art, Philadelphia Museum of Art, and Boston’s Museum of Fine Arts.
+Her work is in the permanent collections of the Metropolitan Museum of Art, New York’s Museum of Modern Art, Guggenheim, Baltimore Museum of Art, Philadelphia Museum of Art, and Boston’s Museum of Fine Arts.